jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 You have successfully performed a CPU Resource Attack against the infrastrucure nodes.

+What you are observing is the following:
+* Gremlin is causing the Nodes to go to 100% CPU utilization
+* Kubernetes is ensuring the the Socks Shop micro-service is high resilenet and available
+* Locust is hitting the Socks Shop front-end and reporting 0% failures.

 ## Wrap Up
-* You deployed a Kubernetes Cluster on Digital Ocean with Prometheus and Grafana pre-installed and configured
+* You deployed a Kubernetes Cluster on Digital Ocean with Prometheus and Grafana pre-installed and configured.
-* You deployed a microservices application called Socks Shop to run on the Cluster
+* You deployed a microservices application called Socks Shop to run on the Cluster.
-* You observed the micro-services application with Prometheus and Grafana
+* You observed metrics from the micro-services application with Prometheus and Grafana.
-* You deployed a performance tool called locust to stress test the micro-services application
+* You deployed a performance tool called Locust to stress test the micro-services application and observe any failures.
-* You installed Gremlin to perform Chaos Experiments on the micro-services application.
+* You installed Gremlin to perform a Chaos Experiment (CPU Resource Attack) on the micro-services application.

 ## Tutorial Clean Up

+Two methods to clean up
+* GUI
+* CLI

+### CLI Method

+Delete Kubernetes Cluster
+* `doctl kubernetes cluster delete digital-ocean-cluster`

+Delete Kubernetes Cluster
+* `doctl compute load-balancer list`
+  * Get ID for each Load Balancer
+* `doctl compute load-balancer delete <ID>`
+  * Confirm with `y`

+### GUI Method

 Login to Digital Ocean